Your Ad Here

 .

-Around my second birthday, (1973) #759, a 2-8-2 Berkshire type, formerly from the New York, Chicago & St Louis Railroad (better known as NKP or the Nickel Plate Road) was laying over in Warwick, NY at the Lehigh & Hudson River RR shops, after a High Iron Excursion.
+When I was 14 months old, NKP #759, a 2-8-4 "Berkshire" type, formerly from the New York, Chicago & St Louis Railroad (better known as NKP or the Nickel Plate Road) was laying over in Warwick, NY at the Lehigh & Hudson River Railroad shops, after the August 1970 High Iron Excursions along the Erie Lackawanna Main Line.

-I may have been born a little too late for the BEDT steam show; but I did get to see some BEDT diesels in action, as well as Bush Terminal and New York Dock diesel operations.
+I may have been born a little too late for the BEDT steam show; but I did get to see some BEDT diesels in action, as well as New York Dock diesel operations at Fulton, Atlantic and Bush Terminals.

 The picture at left was taken by my father on April 14, 1975.